scacela/oci-ndrives-mnodes/README.md

 git clone https://github.com/scacela/oci-ndrives-mnodes.git
 </pre>
 - Update the variables in vars.tf with your values
-- Create a file with extension .sh in the same directory as vars.tf and populate it with TF\_VAR\_ environment variables assigned with your values.
-For example:
+- Create a file with extension .sh in the same directory as vars.tf and populate it with TF\_VAR\_ environment variables assigned with your values, as in this template, for example:
 <pre>
 export TF_VAR_compartment_ocid=&ltocid of compartment where non-bastion nodes exist and where block volume(s) will be deployed&gt export TF_VAR_region=&ltregion identifier of region where Terraform actions will be implemented&gt